 A small scale study seems to back up this assertion.
 It discovered that brachycephalic dogs, with shorter snouts and flatter faces, tilt their heads less than breeds with longer muzzles, like greyhounds.
 However, lots of flat-faced breeds still head tilt, so this can only be part of the explanation.

 Dogs tend to tilt their heads when they are curious about a noise.
 While this could help the dog to read your expression or identify where the sound is coming from, it could simply be a canine version of a confused or intrigued expression.

 There’s plenty of anecdotal evidence to back this up.
 Many owners notice, for example, that their dog tilts his head when he spots another dog on the TV.

-4. To Get a Positive Reward
+4. Some Dogs May Head Tilt to Get a Positive Reward

 If you find it cute when your dog cocks his head, you might start offering affection and praise.
 Once your dog realizes they get rewarded for tilting their head, this may motivate them to do it more.

 Positive reinforcement doesn’t explain why dogs tilt their head in the first place.
 But it could be why some dogs do it more than others.

 Research Shows Head Tilting May Be a Sign of Empathy

 There’s evidence that dogs who tilt their head are more empathetic.
 If you’re having a bad day and feeling stressed, your dog may tilt their head as a way of letting you know they’re engaged and listening.